cfadams/salt-tinc/README.md

 The setup works by creating a full VPN mesh between configured nodes.
 Also supports configuration by adding nodes to 'master nodes' which allow for tinc to be meshed by adding keys to the 'master nodes'

-Currently experimental, test before using
+Currently experimental, test before using.

 ## Requirements